thepseudocodeus/leetcoder/README.md

 ## Approach

-1. Do 10 LeetCode problems to personally understand the LeetCode problem-solution-behavior domain space.
+1. Do 10 LeetCode problems to personally understand the LeetCode problem-solution-behavior domain space.# leetcoder